The Beagle: thinking about getting a Beagle? 2 min read

 Although they do shed fur, Beagles are relatively low maintenance when it comes to grooming.
 Their short fur is easy to brush and what’s more, most Beagles enjoy being groomed so will happily cooperate.

 Bath your Beagle whenever needed and treat them regularly for fleas and worms.
-Complete their grooming regime with regular teeth brushing, nail trimming and ear-checks – beagles’ long floppy ears can be prone to infection.
+Complete their grooming regime with regular tooth brushing, nail clips and ear checks. – Beagles’ long floppy ears can be prone to infection.

 Beagles are loyal, affectionate dogs that like to be at the centre of whatever you’re doing.
 They love their owners and can suffer from separation anxiety when they’re gone, often howling and barking loudly for long periods.
 For this reason, Beagles are not well suited to households where the occupants spend long hours at work or away from home.